 5. Organizing your financial information in anticipation of full disclosure.

-Emotional considerations at the beginning of divorce are at least as important as the practical considerations.
+Emotional considerations at the beginning of divorce are at least as important as practical considerations.
 Laying a solid emotional foundation for managing a divorce enables the successful completion of all aspects of your case.

 1. Identify a support group.

 2. Realistically assess your emotional needs and whether a counselor or dedicated therapist be useful.

-3. Seek out resources, including books, blogs, video podcasts which address the issue of surviving a divorce.
+3. Seek out resources, including books, blogs, video podcasts that address the issue of surviving a divorce.